akshay-mp/kannada-voice_agent-ai4bharath-indic-models/README.md

 # Kannada Voice Agent (Generic)

 A "Voice Sandwich" architecture for a Kannada Generic Voice Agent.
-This pipeline integrates Voice Activity Detection (VAD), Speech-to-Text (STT), Translation (Indic↔English), LLM Agent (Gemini), and Text-to-Speech (TTS).
+This pipeline integrates Voice Activity Detection (VAD), Speech-to-Text (STT), Translation (Indic↔English), LLM Agent (Qwen), and Text-to-Speech (TTS).

+## 💡 Motivation: Why this was created

+I tested several models and chat apps for Kannada and was not satisfied with either the pronunciation or translation quality.
+This led to the creation of an agent using **Indic Models**, which are specifically curated for the 22 languages of India.

+> **Note**: This pipeline is designed to be easily adaptable for all 22 official Indian languages with minor configuration changes.
+I encourage you to try adapting it for your own language!

 ## 🏗️ Architecture